spectrocloud/librarium/docs/docs-content/enterprise-version/system-management/tenant-management.md

 ### Validate

-1. Log in to Palette .
+1. Log in to Palette.

-2. Verify you can access the tenant as the admin user.
+2. Verify that you can access the tenant as the admin user.

 ## Remove a Tenant

 You can remove a tenant in Palette using the following steps.

 ### Prerequisites

 * Access to the Palette system console.

 ### Removal

 1. Log in to the Palette system console.

 2. Navigate to the left **Main Menu** and select **Tenant Management**.